System Design Space

 medium

-How to decompose a system into services: bounded context, business capability, team topology, data ownership and migration strategy from a monolith.
+How to choose service boundaries through business capabilities, bounded contexts, team topology, data ownership, and safe migration from a monolith.

 Most microservice problems are born long before RPC.
 They usually begin when the system is cut along the wrong seams.